Skip to content

 export async function run({ request, response }, sdk) {

-Using sdk.requests.matches() we can scope the execution of the script to common authentication endpoints with HTTPQL statements.
+Using sdk.requests.matches() the execution of the script is scoped to common authentication endpoints with HTTPQL statements.
+The script will execute every time an in-scope request object to one of these endpoints is passed from the In Scope node.

 js